 4. Choose The Way To Implement Micro-Influencers In Your Strategy

 Once you’ve found the perfect micro-influencer to cooperate with, you have to make clear what are the ways you will be implementing micro-influencer marketing in your existing strategy.
 Some examples of the ways your brand can cooperate with micro-influencers include social media mentions, discount code promotions, co-created content, giveaway contests, etc.

 5. Measure Your Success

 Like any other marketing strategy, also micro-influencer marketing relies heavily on analytics.
 Make sure you track social engagement, conversions, leads and click-through rates to evaluate if the campaign is effective.
-If you’re working with multiple influencers, it’s crucial to compare the success of each one of them and make further marketing decisions accordingly.
+If you’re working with multiple partners, be it micro-influencers or top Instagram influencers, it’s crucial to compare the success of each one of them and make further marketing decisions accordingly.